Federal Employee Bereavement Leave

 Comparison of Federal Employee Bereavement Leave to Other Types of Leave

-Losing a loved one is never easy, and it can be especially difficult for employees who are expected to return to work soon after the funeral.
+Losing a loved one is never easy, and it can be especially difficult for employees who are expected to return to work soon after the loss.
 To help ease this burden, the federal government provides bereavement leave to eligible employees.
 In this article, we will compare federal employee bereavement leave to other types of leave.

 Bereavement Leave vs. Sick Leave